 Once all devices are allowed, the guest can enter their name and click Join to connect to the Studio session.

 When a guest has joined, they will see their camera feed in the bottom right corner overlaying the Program output, a Broadcast Preview notification, and hear Program audio.

 They also have access to the internal chat with you (the Host) and all connected guests.
-Guests can access the chat by clicking the expand arrow in the upper right corner of their portal.
+Guests can access or collapse the chat by clicking the arrow in the upper right corner of their portal.

-Guests can also choose to share their screen rather than their webcam by clicking the Share screen button in the upper right corner.
+Guests can choose to share their screen rather than their webcam by clicking the Share screen button in the upper right corner.
 This is useful if the guest is giving a presentation or demonstration on their computer.

-This will open a Chrome window allowing them to choose between a full desktop screen, an application window, or a specific tab in Google Chrome.
+This will open a Chrome window allowing them to choose between a full desktop screen, an application window (e.g. Microsoft PowerPoint), or a specific tab in Google Chrome.

 Once they click Share, their webcam input will be replaced by the selected screen source.